 - Open the curtains and blinds!
 The most important thing is to let all that beautiful light spill into the room.
 Do this during a time of day when the light is not coming directly into your window.
 This is usually between 10am and 2pm.
 Diffused light = good, even light, softer shadows.
 Direct light = harsh shadows, bright whites (too bright).

 When I arrive at a client’s house, we usually plan to photograph in one or two place: the nursery and the master bed.
 After that I look for the place with the best light.

 Any professional photographer will tell you that light is king in making or breaking photos.
 Not only does good light flatter a person, but it also helps cameras (even basic phone cameras) work their best.
 If you want to take great newborn photos at home, pay close attention to the light in the room.

-Next clear any clutter.
+Next, clear any clutter.
+We all have it!
 Move extra things off nightstand tables beside the master bed.
 Move the extra diaper boxes out of view in the nursery.

 Before you grab and start snapping 20 pictures of the same set up, do a few things.
 Practice photographing something by framing the picture as you want it to appear, then tap on the spot that you want to focus, this is usually the baby’s closest eye to the camera.
 Once you tap on that spot, a box with a little sun will appear (this is what appears on my iPhone, android devices may be different).
 While holding your finger on the screen over that box, you can adjust the brightness of the image by dragging your finger either up or down.